 Yappy Hour at NOMA Square

 NOMA Square hosts multiple events throughout the year and each month there’s one just for the dogs.
 Think live music, food, and pup-tinis!
-Currently there are no Yappy Hours scheduled but NOMA is planning on bringing them back this fall.
+Currently there are no Yappy Hours scheduled but NOMA is planning on bringing them soon.

 Yappy Hour at Brewery 85

 While dogs are always welcome at Brewery 85, this Yappy Hour is special.
 There are tickets (~$12), but they include 2 beers, and snacks.
 Plus all proceeds benefit Greenville County Animal Care.
 You can’t ask for a better reason to drink a beer.
-Currently there are no Yappy Hours scheduled, but they’re planning on scheduling a couple this fall.
+Currently there are no Yappy Hours scheduled, but they’re planning on scheduling a soon.

 Where to Get Some Exercise